asuc-octo/berkeley-mobile-android/CONTRIBUTING.md

 ## Starting development

-1. Choose an issue that you are interested in addressing or a feature that you would like to add. **See [TODOs](#todo) to increase the chance of getting your contribution accepted.**
+1. Choose an issue  you are interested in addressing or a fethatature that you would like to add. **See TODOs in [README.md](README.md) to increase the chance of getting your contribution accepted.**
 2. Fork the repository.
 This means that you will have a copy of the repository under `github-username/repository-name`.
 3. Clone the repository to your local machine using `git clone https://github.com/github-username/repository-name.git`.
 4. Create a new branch for the change using `git checkout -b branch-name`.